Annual Technical Report 2005 on Trademark Information Activities submitted by Austria (SCIT/ATR/TM/2005/AT)

-The Austrian Patent Office offers free information services concerning questions on legal matters, on details of registration procedures, property rights or due fees relating to trademarks which can be submitted verbally (personally or by telephone).
+The Austrian Patent Office offers free of charge information services concerning questions on legal matters, on details of registration procedures, property rights or due fees relating to trademarks which can be submitted verbally (personally or by telephone).
 An information center is established which also provides information about registered international trademarks with effect for Austria, and about community trademarks of the European Union.
 This information covers all bibliographic data of the mentioned protection rights.
 This inquiry can also be made in the library by self-service (with support of the library personnel) on computer workstations.

 Information about the due date of next renewal fee for a trademark and about amounts and methods of payment is available at any time via Internet by entering the application or register number.

-The Service and Information Sector of the Austrian Patent Office (TRF) exists since the fall of 1994 pursuant to the appropriate regulations of the amendment of the Patent Law of 1992 and the corresponding ordinance of 1994.
+The Service and Information Sector of the Austrian Patent Office (serv.ip) exists since the fall of 1994 pursuant to the appropriate regulations of the amendment of the Patent Law of 1992 and the corresponding ordinance of 1994.